 Music Structure

 You can navigate up to 8 levels of folders in music.
 Use the 2 and 8 keys to select the folder or file navigation level.
-Then, you can move backward or forward at the chosen level with the 4 and 6 keys.
+Then, you can move backward or forward at the chosen level with the 4 and 6 keys. skip back or forward 10 items while holding the 4 and 6 keys.
 If you have more than 8 folder levels, those additional levels will be added to the level 8 list of folders.

 If you select the ‘File’ navigation level, you will hear the name of the current file.
 If you select any folder Level navigation, you will hear the name of the current folder at that level.
 At any point in your structure, you can always select the deepest navigation level.
 If the current folder is at a higher level than your deepest level, then the folder name is not announced.
 For example, let’s say you have a music structure that contains $VRMusic\Classic\Mozart and $VRMusic\Classic\Beethoven\Ninth_symphony.
 If you are currently located in Classic\Mozart while playback is inactive, changing the navigation from File to Level 1 will announce ‘Classic’.
 Changing from Level 1 to Level 2 will announce ‘Mozart’.
 Changing from Level 2 to Level 3 will announce nothing since there is no folder name for a level 3 folder in Classic\Mozart.
 If located in Classic\Beethoven while playback is inactive, changing from Level 2 to Level 3 will announce ‘Ninth_symphony’.